Contact us first

-If you’re in financial difficulty or think you might miss a payment please get in touch as soon as you can.
+If you’re in financial difficulty or think you might miss a payment, please get in touch as soon as you can.
+We’re available Monday to Friday, 8:00am to 8:00pm (AEST/AEDT), Saturday, 9:00am to 1:00pm (AEST/AEDT).

-If you are experiencing a vulnerability that impacts your ability to complete your banking, or you need an interpreter, contact our NAB Customer Support Hub on 1300 308 175.
+If you’re experiencing a vulnerability that impacts your ability to complete your banking including domestic and family violence, elder or financial abuse, or you need an interpreter, contact our NAB Customer Support Hub on 1300 308 175.

 We have a dedicated Indigenous Customer Service line to help Aboriginal and Torres Strait Islander customers, particularly those living in remote locations.
 Call 1800 966 100, or if you prefer to speak in an Indigenous language, we have an interpreter service that may speak your preferred language.
 Ask us about this service during your phone call.

-Anyone can experience financial difficulties and other vulnerabilities, so it’s okay to need a little help sometimes.
-The earlier you get in touch with us, the better we’ll be able to understand your situation and offer you further support.
-As everyone and every situation is different, once we get an understanding of your situation we can help you find the right solutions for you.
+Anyone can experience financial difficulties and other personal challenges, so it’s okay to need a little help sometimes.
+The earlier you get in touch with these services, the better they’ll be able to understand your situation and offer you further support.

 MoneySmart, opens in new window is an Australian Government initiative that provides free tools, tips and guidance to help Australians take control of their money.

-http://www.creditsmart.org.au, opens in new window is an online self-help resource designed by the Australian Retail Credit Association.
+Credit Smart, opens in new window is an online self-help resource designed by the Australian Retail Credit Association.
 The information, tools and strategies on the site are designed to help you understand credit reporting and how you can view, control or repair your credit information.
-Further information on the impact of COVID-19, opens in new window on your credit health is also available.

 Taking care of your health

-As part of our commitment to supporting our customers at this extraordinary time, we’ve extended access to MyCoach for NAB customers until 31 Dec 2021.
+As part of our commitment to supporting our customers we’ve extended access to TELUS Health for NAB customers.
 This will provide customers with access to confidential coaching and support for all aspects of life – physical, mental, social, professional and financial.
-Please call 1300 574 759 to make an appointment with a Benestar Clinician.
+Please call 1300 574 759 to make an appointment with a TELUS Health Clinician.

 Lifeline, opens in new window is a national charity that provides all Australians experiencing a personal crisis with access to 24-hour crisis support and suicide prevention services.